Sacramento Northern Railway: Sacramento to Chico

-From the Sacramento depot at present day Terminal Way, the SN's "North End" ran to a Northern Electric-built truss bridge crossing the American River and then on to Rio Linda, to E. Nicolaus, then to Marysville where it crossed the Feather River into adjacent Yuba City, split off the branch to Colusa, then went on to Live Oak, split off the branch to Oroville, then to Gridley and to Chico where it terminated.
+From the Sacramento depot at present day Terminal Way, the SN's "North End" ran to a Northern Electric-built truss bridge crossing the American River and then on to Rio Linda, to East Nicolaus, then to Marysville where it crossed the Feather River into adjacent Yuba City, split off the branch to Colusa, then went on to Live Oak, split off the branch to Oroville, then to Gridley and to Chico where it terminated.
 In Chico there were yards and primary shops.
-From a junction just northwest of Yuba City, another branchline ran west to Meridian and Colusa.
-It crossed the Sacramento River at Meridian on a narrow combined rail and vehicle bridge.
-From Yuba City to Meridian the track ran alongside and north of the Colusa Highway, California State Route 20.
-In 1992 this track and unusual Meridian bridge were still in use and provided the SN with a Southern Pacific-Union Pacific interchange at Colusa.
-As of 2009, Google Maps still showed the former SN trackage alongside SR 20.

 Woodland Branch

 The electrified Woodland branch line left the Oakland bound main line at West Sacramento and ran 16 mi straight west toward Woodland (known as the Yolo Shortline RR until 2003 and now known as the Sierra Northern Railway).
 The track proceeds across a very long elevated wood viaduct-bridge over the wide Yolo flood plain to enter Woodland and go down Main Street to the Woodland Opera House where the interurban cars turned around.
 Today SERA terminates shortly before East Street several blocks east of the Opera House.
 The Woodland terminal was a unique Mission-style structure and was recently reconstructed.
 The Sacramento bound interurban cars exited the terminal onto Main Street through a unique archway in the station wall.
+An additional branch operated on Second Street via tracks owned by the Sacramento and Woodland Railroad.

 In Sacramento

 The SN entered Sacramento from the north crossing the American River on a through truss bridge.
-It then proceeded on private right of way berween 18th and 19th streets to D street where it turned west in the middle of D to 15th Street then south on 15th to I street where it turned west on I to the city's intrerurban Union Terminal and interurban car storage yard bounded by H, I, 11th and 12th streets.
+It then proceeded on private right of way between 18th and 19th streets to D street where it turned west in the middle of D to 15th Street then south on 15th to I street where it turned west on I to the city's interurban Union Terminal and interurban car storage yard bounded by H, I, 11th and 12th streets.
 Trains turned into the terminal leaving the street.
 It then proceeded west on I to 8th, then turned south to M Street, then west on M over the Sacramento River to West Sacramento.
 From there it turned south on a direct line to Rio Vista and the delta river crossing on the SN ferry at Chipps.

+Marysville and Colusa Branch

+The branch to Colusa was built by a nominally independent company and leased by the Sacramento Northern.
+Passenger services operated between 1913 and 1940.
+From Colusa Junction, east of Yuba City, the line runs almost directly west through Tarke and Meridian, alongside and north of the Colusa Highway, California State Route 20.
+It crossed the Sacramento River on a narrow combined rail and vehicle bridge before turning northwest and running to Market Street in Colusa.
+In 1992 this track and unusual Meridian bridge were still in use and provided the SN with a Southern Pacific-Union Pacific interchange at Colusa.